Keeper-Security/Commander/KEEPER_DRIVE_COMMANDS.md

 1. Rename a folder by its current name
 2. Change a folder's color using its UID
-3. Rename, recolor folder's color
+3. Rename and recolor a folder in one command
 4. Rename a folder silently with no confirmation output

 ---